TeamINTERACT/EthicaIngest/README.md

 This file is a placeholder that will eventually describe the assumptions and decisions made in modernizing the ingest prototype into the production pipeline.

-The data validation and ingest process is a step-by-step procedure, broken down into the following steps:
+The data validation and ingest process is a step-by-step procedure, broken down into the following modules:

     verify_ethica_linkage
+    - Verify Ethica data files are ready to be ingested
+        a) each ethica user has exactly one record in linkage csv
+        b) each ethica user is a well-formed integer value
+        c) each ethica user has corresponding interact_id in linkage csv
+        d) each ethica user has ingestible telemetry files in archive
+        e) no ingestible telemetry files exist for unknown ethica users

-    - Verify Ethica data files are ready to be ingested each ethica user has exactly one record in linkage csv each ethica user has corresponding interact_id in linkage csv each ethica user has well-formed wear-dates in linkage csv each ethica user has ingestible telemetry files in archive no ingestible telemetry files exist for unknown ethica users
+        X) each ethica user has well-formed wear-dates in linkage csv Nope!
+Wear dates have no meaning for Ethica users

     verify_ethica_telemetry
     - Validate pairs of telemetry CSV files against linkage expectations
         - each file validates against checksum
-        - data in file matches wear dates in linkage

     create_ethica_assignments.sql
     - Create table psql portal_dev.ethica_assignments